 Encourage organizational curiosity

 Many times people are hired based solely on technical skill or expertise and are expected to contribute within a narrowly defined job role and an even narrower scope of “this is how we do things.”
 It’s usually unstated, but no one wants you to ask questions or make suggestions about anything other than the job you were hired to do.
 Are you a programmer with an excellent idea for the marketing team?
 Don’t even think about it because it may be dismissed and undoubtedly be unwelcome.
-As a manager, you can help cultivate an environment of empowerment by encouraging employees to have a voracious appetite for questions and the desire to seek out the answers without worrying whose toes.
+As a manager, you can help cultivate an environment of empowerment by encouraging employees to have a voracious appetite for questions and the desire to seek out the answers without worrying whose toes they step on.
 Curious employees don’t tolerate mediocrity and definitely, don’t have a just “doing my job” attitude.

 Accept their failures and turn your own into lessons